Roy Staiger

-Roy Joseph Staiger (born January 6, 1950) is a former Major League Baseball third baseman.
+Roy Joseph Staiger (born January 6, 1950) is an American former Major League Baseball third baseman.
 He was part of the first player trade between the New York Mets and New York Yankees that did not also involve a third team.

 Draft

-Staiger was born & raised in Tulsa, Oklahoma, and was a standout athlete at Will Rogers High School.
+Staiger was born and raised in Tulsa, Oklahoma, and was a standout athlete at Will Rogers High School.
 He attended Bacone College in nearby Muskogee, Oklahoma.
-He was drafted by the Los Angeles Dodgers in the fifteenth round of the 1969 Major League Baseball Draft but did not sign.
+He was drafted by the Los Angeles Dodgers in the fifteenth round of the 1969 Major League Baseball draft but did not sign.
 Seven months later, he was drafted by the New York Mets in the first round (24th overall) of the 1970 January Secondary Amateur Draft.

 Minor League career

-After a subpar first season with the California League's Visalia Mets in (.239 avg., 7 HR, 34 RBI in 76 games), Staiger displayed the power that led the Mets to make him a first round pick his second season in Visalia.
+After a subpar first season with the California League's Visalia Mets in 1970 (.239 avg., 7 HR, 34 RBI in 76 games), Staiger displayed the power that led the Mets to make him a first round pick his second season in Visalia.
 In 139 games, he clubbed 19 home runs and 18 doubles, while driving in 83 runs with a .282 batting average and .445 slugging percentage.